boardgameio/boardgame.io/docs/undo.md

-In order to deactivate this feature completely initialize `undoableMoves` with an empty array and the `undo` and `redo` events will not be available in the game.
+In order to deactivate this feature completely initialize `undoableMoves` with an empty array and the `undo` and `redo` functions will not be available in the game.

 ```js
 Game({